 Make a Vinigar solution to get rid of mold and mildew

 This solution really works.
-Not only does it kill the mold and mildew, but it will also get rid of a lot of the smells associated with a musty basement, even those that emanate from drains.
+Not only does it kill mold and mildew, but it will also get rid of a lot of the smells associated with a musty basement, even those that emanate from drains.
 Just pour the mixture down any drains once a week and spray on any areas prone to mold collection in order to keep on top of the problem.

 Add an extractor fan

 Just like you would in a bathroom to remove excess humidity, this is another great way to cycle the air in your basement, so as to reduce any buildup of noxious air.
 It is important to make sure you install a fan large enough to handle the size of room.
 If you have an excessively large basement, it might be a good idea to install more than one extractor fan.
 We also recommend an extractor fan to keep your home cool in the summer.

-Get a large air purifier
+Get a large air cleaner